Perfect Oven Baked Potatoes Recipe

 - Start by washing and drying the potatoes.
 Pierce the potatoes with a fork a few times, about 4-6 times, depending on their size.

 - Next, rub olive oil all over the potatoes.
-You can use a baking brush as well.
+You can also use a baking brush.

 - Sprinkle some sea salt all over the potatoes.

 - Place the potatoes on a baking sheet and bake them for about 45-50 minutes.
-Please note that the cooking time will vary based on the potatoes' size.
+Please note that the cooking time will vary based on the size of the potatoes.
 If using extra-large potatoes, give them an additional 5-10 minutes to bake.
 If you poke a fork into them, they should be tender inside.

-- Flip the potatoes once or twice during the baking process.
+- Flip the potatoes once or twice during the baking process to ensure even cooking.
 This will ensure even baking.

 - Once baked, serve with your favorite toppings and dressing, such as ranch, blue cheese, or sour cream.